As an Amazon Associate, I earn from qualifying purchases.

 Raw cashews, non-dairy milk (I used unsweetened cashew milk), vegetable broth, vegetables, and various seasonings.
 You will also be using a small pasta.
 I used bow-tie pasta.
 Make sure you read the ingredients listed on the box to ensure the pasta you use meets your eating ethics.
 Some special ingredients include nutritional yeast flakes (not the same as brewer’s or baker’s yeast), white miso paste and lemon juice.
 For the best success, read through all directions, tips and tricks.

 I first stumbled on the idea of making a creamy pasta soup when I found the (very) famous White Lasagna Soup by Rabbits and Wolves.
 If you haven’t tried this soup yet, then click on the link and hop over to their site.
 They have amazingly delicious recipes!
 I wanted to make this soup in the Instant Pot and tried…and failed several times.
-Finally, I decide to use bow-tie pasta and change it up some.
+Finally, I decided to use bow-tie pasta and change it up some.
 Yay, it worked!
 I hope you enjoy this version as well.

 Tips and Tricks for Success Making the Creamy Vegetable Pasta Soup Recipe: